Connacht Senior Hurling Championship: Team changes

 In spite of contesting the inaugural Connacht Championship in 1900, Sligo only fielded a team at senior level in one other occasion - 1913.
 Roscommon became the third team to join the championship when they did so in 1901.
 Over the next twenty years they became to closest challengers to the Galway hegemony.
 Mayo contested the championship for the first time in 1905 before making just two further appearances in 1909 and 1913.
 Leitrim were the only Connacht team never to field a team in the championship.

 Suspension

 From 1900 to 1922, Galway dominated the championship to such an extent that on only two occasions the championship title was won by a team other than Galway.
 After representing the province unopposed from 1917 to 1921, a significant defeat by Roscommon in the 1922 final lead to the championship being suspended.
 Because of this, Galway were the unopposed representatives of the province in the All-Ireland series from 1923 to 1993.

 Revival and abolition

 After a 70-year absence, the championship was revived in 1995 with Galway and Roscommon fielding teams.
-Both these teams contested the finals from 1995 to 1999, however, Galway asserted their dominance and claimed all five championship titles with an average winning margin of 14 points.
-In May 2000 Roscommon announced that they were withdrawing from the championship, thus leading to its abolition.
+Both these teams contested the finals from 1995 to 1999; Galway were dominant, claiming all five championship titles with an average winning margin of 14 points.
+In May 2000, Roscommon announced that they were withdrawing from the championship, thus leading to its abolition.